rd-1-2022/rpt-spring-graphql/README.md

 coffees and the CRUD operations to support it.
 - The `CoffeeController` is responsible for mapping methods to the GraphQL Schema.
 - The GraphQL Schema is located at `/src/main/resources/graphql/schema.graphqls`.
-- The GraphiQL UI has been enabled in `application.properties`
+- The GraphiQL UI has beenc enabled in `application.properties`

 ## Running the Application